Bolli123/flappybird/README.md

 # flappybird

-Flappy bird clone made with gLua, game is made to be as authetic as possible with some improvements.
+Flappy bird clone made with gLua, game is made to be as authentic as possible with some improvements.